 the Stepper to debug your code, and more importantly: learn how Racket

 evaluates it.
 However, this language includes a bunch of things that

-letrec.
+require.
 (If you don’t know about

 them then you have no problems, if you do, then pretend that you’ve

 This homework is for individual work and submission.

 Submitted code should have comments that describe each function and

 its type, as well as enough test cases for complete coverage (DrRacket

 indicates covered expressions with colors for covered and uncovered

 source code, unless your code is completely covered).
-Your tests should
+Your tests

 should have the form of

-(equal? <expected> <expression>), except for boolean
+(equal? <expected> <expression>), except for

 boolean functions (predicates) where they should be either

 (not <expression>).
 (Note that this is

 different from what you’ve used in the past; in the next homework we

 will switch to the course language that has its own testing facility.)

 Important reminder: Your tests should cover your whole code, otherwise the server will penalize your submission heavily.
 You should not have any uncovered expressions after you hit “Run” — it should keep the same colors, indicating complete coverage.
 Furthermore, the server will run its own tests over your code, which means that you will not be able to submit code that does not work.

 General note: do not duplicate code!
-If there is an expression that is
+If there is an expression that

 is used in multiple places, then you should use

-Another general note: remember we’re using a computer system for submission.
+Another important note: remember we’re using a computer system for submission.
 You don’t need to write any meta information at all.
 Examples of things that we don’t want to see in the submissions because the system already has them: the homework number, your name, your id, the submission date and/or the time, the due date and/or the time.
 Also, examples of things that we don’t want to see in the submissions because they’re obvious: the course name and/or number, the instructor name, the grader names, the department name, the university name, etc. Again, all of these are things that we don’t need.
 Save your bits.

 Furthermore: grading is done anonymously, so please do not write your name in your submission code!